Advocating Faith-Based Recovery and Spiritual Growth in Christ Since 2001

-As we are growing up, the people and the way of the world, has a strong influence on our life.
+As we are growing up, the people and the way of the world, have a strong influence on our life.

 As children, our innocence keeps us from seeing the danger and resulting harm.
 We are innocent so we think the activities are harmless.
 We think our parents are mean and cruel when they keep us from joining in on the fun that everyone else is having.